Investor gadfly Davis calls it quits ... for now

-NEW YORK (Reuters) - Wall Street titans can rest a little easier this spring: Evelyn Davis, an investor gadfly whose tirades have brought turmoil to countless annual shareholder meetings, is taking a breather.
+NEW YORK, April 19 (Reuters) - Wall Street titans can rest a little easier this spring: Evelyn Davis, an investor gadfly whose tirades have brought turmoil to countless annual shareholder meetings, is taking a breather.

 A thorn in the side of many a chief executive, Davis told Reuters on Wednesday that her age and the fallout from the Occupy Wall Street movement have convinced her to stick closer to her Washington, D.C. home this year.